ethanvar/nikeScrapper/README.txt

 Nike Snrks scrapper:
 - Used beautifulsoup to parse through html
-- Found shoes that weresoon to be released
+- Found shoes that were soon to be released